Lynn T. Tanoue, MD, MBA, Chair

 Dr. Sporn received his undergraduate degree from the University of Chicago and his medical degree from Wayne State University School of Medicine.
 He trained in internal medicine at Bronx Municipal Hospital Center/Albert Einstein College of Medicine and in Pulmonary and Critical Medicine at the University of Michigan.

-Funding for clinical trial expenses and staff, paid to Northwestern University, from the following company:
+Funding for clinical trial expenses and staff, paid to Northwestern University, from the following companies:

 Dr. Sporn serves in significant roles with the following organizations, receiving reimbursement or compensation as listed: